ISM6562-Big-Data/TEAM_DATA_MINERS/Final-Project-Implementing-schema-using-HIVE/Final Project-Implementing-schema-using-HIVE.md

 **Batch Processing vs. Real-Time:** Hive is optimized for batch processing rather than real-time query execution.
 The response times of typical queries of Hive Queries running on large datasets is observed to be slower when compared to traditional RDBMS transactional queries.
 The likely reason is Hive first converts each query to a Map Reduce job and then aggregates the results.

-**Effect of Partitioning and Bucketing:** Implementing partitioning and bucketing significantly improves the query performance by minimizing the data reads during query execution.
+**Effect of Partitioning and Bucketing:** Implementing partitioning and bucketing significantly improves query performance by minimizing the data reads during query execution.
 This is particularly noticeable in data-heavy operations such as joins and aggregations.

 #### Data Throughput:

 **Handling Large Volumes:** One of Hive's strengths is its ability to process large volumes of data.
-Hive's performance shines in scenarios involving massive datasets distributed across multiple nodes which are well-partitioned and adequatly bucketed.
+Hive's performance shines in scenarios involving massive datasets distributed across multiple nodes which are well-partitioned and adequately bucketed.

 ### Comparison with RDBMS and Cassandra: